Tanyabatra541/Image_Processing_App/README.md

 each with their unique image manipulation abilities.

 **How to run**:
-1. Run the main method in the `Main` class.
+1. Run the ImageEditor method in the `ImageEditor` class.
 2. Enter the file path of the script file in the text field and click execute or click the button Go to command prompt to enter the commands manually.
 3. The resulting images will be saved in the specified file mentioned in the script.